Jared Ambrose

 Jared R. Ambrose (born c.
-1981 or 1982) is an American college football coach.
-He is the interim head football coach for the University at Albany, SUNY, a position he has held since 2025.
+1981 or 1982) is an American former college football coach.
+He was the interim head football coach for the University at Albany, SUNY, a position he held during the 2025 season.
 He also coached for Shepherd, Delaware, and Towson.

 Coaching career

 Ambrose graduated from Middletown High School in Middletown, Maryland.
 He played high school football under his father, Tim, as a defensive back.
 During his senior year, he injured his knee, possibly tearing his anterior cruciate ligament (ACL).
 Ambrose played one season for Shepherd before transitioning to a student assistant role working with the quarterbacks, wide receivers, and tight ends.
 After graduating in 2007, he became an offensive graduate assistant for Delaware.

 In 2009, Ambrose joined his brother, Rob Ambrose, as his tight ends coach.
 In 2011, he was promoted to quarterbacks coach.
 After one season he was promoted again, this time as the offensive coordinator.
 After multiple successful seasons, including a trip to the NCAA Division I Football Championship in 2013, he left his brother's staff for Delaware.
 He helped lead the Fightin' Blue Hens to a trip to the playoffs alongside coaching future NFL quarterback Nolan Henderson.
 Ambrose lasted three seasons alongside Danny Rocco before both were fired after a disappointing 5–6 2021 season.

 In 2022, Ambrose was hired as the co-offensive coordinator and quarterbacks coach for Albany under head coach Greg Gattuso.
 After a 3–8 initial campaign, Ambrose was promoted to associate head coach and helped lead the team to a 11–4 season and a trip to the NCAA Division I semifinal.
 Following Gattuso's resignation after the 2024 season, Ambrose was promoted to interim head coach.